Get Started with Bitnami Applications from the Oracle Console Marketplace

 At the end of this step, you will be ready to deploy the Bitnami Redmine image on an Oracle Cloud Infrastructure Console server.

-Some of the Bitnami solutions are now available in the Partner Images Catalog.
+Some of the Bitnami solutions are now available in the Oracle Console Marketplace.
 To get an image for deploying it on an Oracle Cloud Infrastructure server, follow these instructions:

 Log in to the Oracle Cloud Infrastructure Console (if not already logged in).